Getting Started with Mango.jl

 # For the MQTT protocol, topics for each agent have to be passed here.

-register(c1, ping_agent; topics=["pongs"])
+ping_agent = register(c1, MQTTPingPongAgent(0); topics=["pongs"])

-register(c2, pong_agent; topics=["pings"])
+pong_agent = register(c2, MQTTPingPongAgent(0); topics=["pings"])

 Just like the TCPProtocol, the MQTTProtocol has an associated struct for providing address information:

-Thus, sending of the first message becomes:
+Thus, sending of the first message and the handle_message definition becomes:

 Lastly, handle_message has to be altered to send the corresponding answers correctly: